 Students are reminded to stay in touch with their host program personnel and inform them of any travel plans.
 We urge students to keep in contact with their home university study abroad advisor, their friends and their families on a regular basis to minimize worry and concern for their safety.

-(Only for SHU-Affiliated and CCIS Study Abroad Programs)
+(Only for SHU-Affiliated Study Abroad Programs)

 As part of your student’s study abroad program with Sacred Heart University, he or she will be enrolled in an HTH Worldwide health insurance plan, which provides service and protection in the event your student becomes ill or injured during the program.
 It is mandatory that all students participating in SHU study abroad programs be enrolled in HTH insurance coverage, regardless of your personal insurance plan coverage.
 The cost is included in the payment of their study abroad fee.